Satisfactory Academic Progress Policy

 Right to Appeal

 Students who have had financial aid suspended due to unsatisfactory academic progress may appeal to the Undergraduate Financial Aid Office.
-The appeal must be in writing, must be submitted within 15 days of notification of unsatisfactory status and must be accompanied by all relevant documentation.
+The appropriate appeal form should be submitted within 15 days of your receipt of notification of unsatisfactory progress and all relevant associated documentation should be received within one week of the submission of the appeal form.
 Students may appeal due to a special circumstance such as illness or injury of the student, death of a relative or other circumstance that results in undue hardship to the student as documented by a third-party professional such as a healthcare provider, counselor, cleric, lawyer, etc.

 Students Seeking a Second Bachelor’s Degree